shardsofaperture/DVMetaDataBurnIn/readme.md

 ## Features Roadmap (ideas)
 - Additional layouts for how the camcorder fonts are burned in
     - Maybe a gallery, maybe a preview function idk
-- Visual guides
-    - Same idea with visual layouts
+- Visual guide improvement (overlay with font instead of static image with prerendered default font)
-- Hide Debug in a tab or slider of sorts
+- Hide debug in a tab or slider of sorts
+- Improve debug access
+- Add open/clear temp directory button under debug
-- Nicer UI
+- Organize UI better
-- Custom FFMPEG Args
+- Custom FFMPEG args
 - Better file browsing handling
 - Progress bar
-- Better batch filding handling
-- Better temp file handling
-- Better debug logging handling

 ---